ABOUT THE LONGMONT CHORALE

 Guild President

 Bob has been in the Chorale for over 20 years.
 He had not sung in a vocal group since the 1970s, but considers it his lucky day when he joined the Longmont Chorale.
 Bob is the other member of the born-in-Tulsa tenors club.
-Being a retired engineer in the disk-drive industry, Bob has lived in Oklahoma, Missouri, California, and Colorado.
+Being a retired engineer in the disk-drive industry, Bob has lived in Oklahoma (thrice), Missouri, California (twice), and Colorado (twice).
 He enjoys the opportunity to perform varied music with the Longmont Chorale .
+Because Bob has space to store the trailer, he also acts as Riser Wrangler Lead.Shannon Kim

 Nancy Mervar